alexpasmantier/television/docs/reference/02-actions.md

 # Actions Reference

-This document provides a complete reference of all actions available in Television.
+Complete reference of all actions available in Television.

 ## What are Actions?